 Here’s a search ad from KetoCustomPlan, which you may find when searching “weight loss plan.”
 When you click through, you’ll find this landing page:

 There’s no navigation menu, which keeps visitors focused on the page in front of them.
 The colorful header draws them in, and a headline emphasizes quick, easy, sustainable results.
-From the ad to the post-click experience, the story this campaign tells is: Other diets are ineffective compared to Keto, and when you try it, you’ll lose weight and keep it off.
+From the ad to the post-click landing page, the story this campaign tells is: Other diets are ineffective compared to Keto, and when you try it, you’ll lose weight and keep it off.
 This offer for a custom plan uses personalization to make the product itself highly relevant and tailored to the lifestyle of the consumer, which is very appealing to prospects.

 Here’s a display ad for airline FlexJet.
 Clicking through it takes the visitor to this post-click page: